vnetman/vnetman.github.io/_posts/2018-10-25-analyzing-packet-captures-with-python-part-1.md

 * a `pickle_pcap` function to read the given .pcap file and pickle the interesting data into a file
 * an `analyze_pickle` function to read the pickled data and print the *same* information as we did in Step 6; except, of course, that the data is now coming from the pickle file.

-The argparse code to parse the command line is not shown below; please look at my [argparse recipe book](https://vnetman.github.io/vnetman-blog/argparse-recipes/2018/04/21/python-3-argparse-recipe-book.html) if you need help.
+The argparse code to parse the command line is not shown below; please look at my [argparse recipe book](https://vnetman.github.io/vnetman-blog/argparse-recipes/2018/04/21/python-3-argparse-recipe-book.html) if you need help with using the argparse module.

 The pickle step runs like this: